Organized Cowardice: Putting the Pol in Poltroon

 a 100.000000%

-certainty that no fellow popular journal or
+certainty that no fellow popular journal or influential institution

-influential institution would object, or even report
+would object, or even report the relevant disgraceful facts

-the relevant disgraceful facts — or do anything but cooperate
+— or do anything but effectively cooperate with each perp

-with each perp by helping hide those facts by ignoring them.
+through helping hide those facts by ignoring them.
 (At the least.)

-And said certainty has proved unerring in every single case.
+And said certainty has proved unerring in every single case

 Let us not, then, suppose that the histories that follow have anything